Filip Firbacher

-Filip Firbacher (born 21 December 2001) is a Czech professional footballer who plays as forward for Czech National Football League club Dynamo České Budějovice on loan from Hradec Králové.
+Filip Firbacher (born 21 December 2001) is a Czech professional footballer who plays as forward for 2.
+Liga club Považská Bystrica on loan from Hradec Králové.

 In 2018, The Guardian named Firbacher in a list of the 60 top football talents born in the year 2001.
 At the time, Firbacher was playing for Hradec Králové's under-19 team.

 In January 2024, Firbacher was punished with a 30-month ban in the Czech football for match-fixing, later reduced to 18 months following an appeal.

 On 29 February 2024, he moved to Polish III liga club Karkonosze Jelenia Góra, signing a deal until the end of the season.
 On 6 May 2024, the FIFA Disciplinary Committee expanded Firbacher's ban across all of its member associations, and he left Karkonosze the following day.

 He returned to playing in October 2024 with Varnsdorf after having the rest of his suspension waived by the Czech FA's Ethics Committee.

 On 20 June 2025, Firbacher joined Czech National Football League club Dynamo České Budějovice on a half-year loan deal with option to buy.

+In February 2026, Firbacher joined 2.
+Liga club Považská Bystrica on a half-year loan deal.